MiraiSubject/CoteValentines2023/README.md

 Submitted letters will automatically get logged to a channel specified in your environment.

-By using the `/publish #channel` command, the messages submitted by users will be published in the specified channel with anonymity preserved.
+By using the `/publis` command, the messages submitted by users will be published in the current channel with anonymity preserved.

 ## Compiling